The Library is open. See frequently asked questions.

 Sydney NSW 2000

-Can be made via the Library’s online Feedback form marked to the attention of Senior Advisor, Strategy and Government Relations.
+Requests can be made via the Library’s online Feedback form marked to the attention of Senior Advisor, Office of the State Librarian.

-The State Library of New South Wales will acknowledge takedown requests in writing and will make an initial assessment of the request.
+The State Library will acknowledge takedown requests in writing and will make an initial assessment of the request.
 The material may be temporarily removed from the State Library catalogue or website until a final decision is agreed upon.

-The State Library of New South Wales will make all possible efforts to resolve takedown requests quickly and to the satisfaction of both parties, with the following possible outcomes:
+The State Library will make all possible efforts to resolve takedown requests quickly and to the satisfaction of both parties, with the following possible outcomes:

 - Access to the material is restored unchanged